 For me one of the biggest pros of living as an expat in Malaysia is the weather.

-Maybe it’s because I am a Brit, if I do complain about the weather (hey I still do, it’s our cultural pastime after all!) it’s because it’s simply too hot, or really too humid here.
-Often its in the high 30 degrees here, sometime touching 40 with 75-80% humidity!
+Maybe it’s because I am a Brit if I do complain about the weather (hey I still do, it’s our cultural pastime after all!) it’s because it’s simply too hot, or really too humid here.
+Often it’s in the high 30 degrees here, sometimes touching 40 with 75-80% humidity!

 In fact, thinking about it, I may complain about the cold more than the heat.